Who can participate?

 How does the Final Round take place?

-Participants who have solved the Pre-Final Round problems successfully are qualified to participate in the Final Round: a multiple-choice online exam with 20 questions.
+Participants who have successfully completed the Pre-Final Round and scored at least 8/10/12 points are qualified to participate in the Final Round: a multiple-choice online exam with 20 questions.
 The exam will take place in the school of each Finalist supervised by a teacher.
 All Finalists have to select a teacher who agrees to supervise the Final Exam.
 We will send all the required information to the selected teacher.
 The Final Exam has to be taken on the Thursday, 12 March 2026 between 4-6 pm.
 You can also record the exam (self-recording option).
 In this case, no teacher is needed.

 Does my teacher need a stamp on the teacher form?